 Defendant suggests in his motion that he was assigned no criminal history points and that, accordingly, he is a zero-point offender entitled to a decrease in two offense levels.
 But defendant plainly fails to meet Amendment 821's eligibility requirements.
-He is not a zero-point offender, as he was assessed one criminal history point based on his prior criminal history.
-See PSR ¶ 58.
-Moreover, defendant received a two-level enhancement for utilizing firearms during the commission of his offense, see PSR ¶ 47, and received a four-level enhancement for his role in the offense under U.S.S.G § 3B1.1(a).
-See PSR ¶ 48.
-These enhancements render him ineligible under § 4C1.1(a)(7) and (10) even assuming he was a zero-point offender.
+While defendant is correct that he has no scoreable criminal history, he received a two-level enhancement for possessing a firearm in connection with his offense.
+See Doc.
+1055, PSR ¶ 184.
+This enhancement renders him ineligible under § 4C1.1(a)(7).
 Thus, because the reduction is not authorized, the court lacks jurisdiction to reduce defendant's sentence.
 And because defendant does not qualify for a reduction pursuant to Amendment 821, defendant's motions seeking documents relating to any re-sentencing are moot.

 Lastly, the court denies defendant's request for counsel.
 There is no constitutional right to counsel beyond the direct appeal of a conviction.
 Pennsylvania v.
-Finley, 481 U.S. 551, 555 because the record undisputedly indicates that defendant is not eligible for a reduction under with his motion.
+Finley, 481 U.S. 551, 555 (1987).

-(1987).
 Thus, defendant is not entitled to the appointment of counsel at this juncture.
+Moreover, because the record undisputedly indicates that defendant is not eligible for a reduction under Amendment 821, there is simply no reason to appoint counsel to assist defendant in connection with his motion.

-Moreover, reduction of sentence pursuant to 18 U.S.C. § 3582(c)(2) and request for the appointment of counsel (doc.
-517) is dismissed in part and denied in part; and his motions asking the court to direct the BOP to produce certain documents (doc.
-518, 519) are moot.
+IT IS THEREFORE ORDERED BY THE COURT THAT defendant's motion for reduction of sentence pursuant to 18 U.S.C. § 3582(c)(2) and request for the appointment of counsel (doc.
+2082) is dismissed in part and denied in part; and his motions asking the court to direct the government to produce certain documents (doc.
+2083, 2084) are moot.